 November: Staff begins review of applications and ranks projects

-February: Governing Board receives a copy of project proposals submitted
+December: Governing Board receives a copy of project proposals

-April: District staff presents recommendations and rankings of proposals, and answers questions from the Governing Board members
+April: District staff presents final evaluations and rankings of proposals, and answers questions from the Governing Board members

 September: Final Governing Board budget approved, including CFI projects, and millage set